310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            Oh yeah, it's famous for that, isn't it?
+            Oh yeah, the city is famous for that, isn't it?
 I'm sure there are plenty of Japanese sweets shops, so we should be able to try out matcha during our break.

-            We need to look up all the restaurants to check out while we still can!
+            We need to look up all the shops to check out while we still can!
 			{% endbubble %}
         </div>
     </div>